runtimeverification/javamop/README.md

    NOTE: We are aware of one parsing-related flaky unit test in JavaMOP.
 When that test fails, the run of the second script will stop.
 One work-around is to change `mvn clean package -DskipITs` to `mvn clean package -DskipITs -DskipTests` in `scripts/integration-test.sh`.
 Another work-around is to comment out all occurrences of `exit 1` in `scripts/integration-test.sh`.
 We plan to fix these tests soon, but please feel free to contribute a pull request if you have a patch.

 ## Contributing

+We are accepting issues and pull requests.
+We welcome all who are interested to help fix issues.